pradeepcsu/trello-api-requests/README.md

 ISSUES?
 --------

-a) If Python complains about an "Import" exception, please 'pip install requests'
+If Python complains about an "Import" exception, please 'pip install requests'